 - Lost interest in things they used to enjoy doing

 - Strained family and personal relationships

 - Lack of motivation to do everyday tasks

 Barriers to dealing with psychosis

-Denial: It is very difficult for people suffering psychotic disorders to admit that they have a problem.
+It is very difficult for people experiencing psychotic disorders to admit that they have a problem.
 Some young people do not understand what happened to them.
 They may be unwilling to talk about their psychosis.

-Fear of stigma: People sometimes do not seek help because of a fear of being stigmatized and of being labelled as mentally ill.
+People sometimes do not seek help because of their fear of being stigmatized and g labeled as mentally ill.
 Sometimes young people end up being hospitalized because they exhibited signs of psychosis to others.

 Treatment is most successful when the mental health disorder is caught in the early stages when young people often have more insight into their illness.
 Family and friends may be the first to point out the possibility of a psychotic disorder.
 Psychotic episodes can be successfully treated with a combination of medication and therapy.
 Some young people may continue to experience psychotic episodes from time to time in their lives.

 Individual counseling, recovering programs, family involvement, and practical support along with medication will help patients to recover from mental illness.
 Individualized programs can help young people to understand and overcome associated trauma, prevent relapse, and assist in practical areas such as finding housing or gaining employment.

 Other activities such as art, music, hobbies, exercise and physical activities can also help the person heal.
 Patients also benefit from support from family, loved ones, friends, and contact with people who have the same mental health challenges.